TaoFruit/ulal/README.md

 # ulal

 ## How to Work on .html Files
 > We have multiple .html files such as 101.html or 103.html and more in this page.
 Inside each file has a line in the body area that connects to a GitHub issue.
 The general purpose of this .html file is to link a QR Code to this specific issue.
 The issues assigned may change by changing the link in the .html file.
+Make sure to fork this repository before working and do multiple Pull Requests.
 >
 > This is a sample of how our QR Code tags look like,
 >